Travel advice for Jordan

 Petra’s high elevation means that temperatures stay ‘doable’ throughout the summer months, peaking in August at 32°C. Beat the crowds and peak heat by arriving at around 5am in time for the rising sun.

-In autumn things begin to cool off again and temperatures remain comfortable all the way through to November.
+In fall things begin to cool off again and temperatures remain comfortable all the way through to November.
 In winter, you can expect short days and freezing nights; exceptional lows of -8°C have been recorded.

-If you’re feeling up to it, though, a winter trip to Petra has its advantages: the low light creates much more variation in the colour of the sandstone.
+If you’re feeling up to it, though, a winter trip to Petra has its advantages: the low light creates much more variation in the color of the sandstone.
 In summer – Jun to Aug – any such distinctions are largely washed out.

-Air fares peak in the periods surrounding major Islamic holidays such as Eid al-Fitr and Eid al-Adha, when thousands – or, in the case of the hajj pilgrimage to Mecca, millions – of people are on the move.
+Air fares peak in the periods surrounding major Islamic vacations such as Eid al-Fitr and Eid al-Adha, when thousands – or, in the case of the hajj pilgrimage to Mecca, millions – of people are on the move.

 For weeks before the hajj (which takes place in July until 2023), whole planes get block-booked for pilgrims on many routes into the Middle East – not just flights into Saudi Arabia, but also connections via Jordan and neighbouring countries.
 For two weeks after the pilgrimage, few planes out of the region have spare capacity.

 Another consideration when thinking about the best time to travel to Jordan is, of course, Ramadan, the holy month of fasting.
 Dates change each year and for 2020, it falls in April.
-It pays to check when Islamic holidays are due to fall; book well ahead if you want to fly at or near those times.
+It pays to check when Islamic vacations are due to fall; book well ahead if you want to fly at or near those times.

 One thing to watch when planning an itinerary is your scheduled arrival time: many flights from London, for instance, are afternoon departures, landing in Amman in the late evening – which means your head may not actually hit the pillow until midnight or later.